 This massive fine arts and crafts festival in Portland’s North Park Blocks includes world music, hands-on activities, and artist demonstrations.

-Presented by Bon Appétit, it's a perfect snapshot of Oregon cuisine: demos by all-star chefs, lots to eat and drink, and proceeds go toward ending world hunger.
-Join the PDX food community!
+It's a perfect snapshot of Oregon cuisine: all-star chefs, lots to eat and drink, and proceeds go toward ending hunger in the U.S.